ePages-de/beyond_canvas/README.md

     $ rails g beyond_canvas:install
     ```

     This will generate `config/initializers/beyond_canvas.rb` file, used for general Beyond Canvas configuration.
+Read [this wiki entry](https://github.com/ePages-de/beyond_canvas/wiki/Initializer) to get more information about the different configuration options.

 ## Documentation